Do you teach or learn languages online? Then you need the best headset for your classes!

 - Be heard.
 Headsets also have a built-in microphone, so that you’re speaking directly into a mic vs. trying to shout into some invisible hole located on the front of your laptop.

 How to choose the best headphones for language learning

 There are plenty of headsets out there that are both functional and affordable.
-You don’t have to spend much to go from ordinary to professional.
+You don’t have to spend much to go from ordinary to professional for the best headsets for online language classes.
+In most cases, a good headset is just good enough.

 These are the features that I expect from a headset for online tutoring and that I covered in my Jabra Evolve 20 review:

 - Excellent microphone.
-The audio from the onboard microphone on your laptop is hardly acceptable because it’s far from your mouth and catches every distant noise.
-Thus, you want to buy a pair of headphones that have an attached microphone.
+The audio quality from the onboard microphone on your laptop is hardly acceptable because it’s far from your mouth and catches every distant noise.
+Thus, you want to buy a pair of headphones that have an attached microphone with good audio quality.
 You’re not going to sing at the stadium, but you do need to be heard clearly even with some noise around you.

 - Good headphones.
-We don’t need excellent audio but just good audio because we’re basically doing video calls.
+We don’t need excellent audio quality but just good audio because we’re basically doing video calls.
 For this type of setup, you don’t need a top of the line pair of headphones, but you also want to avoid super-cheap headphones that break in a couple of months or just sound bad.
 You’re not going to listen to a symphony on Skype, but your counterpart’s voice should be clear even if your room is not completely quiet.

 - Compact.
 Quality headphones for listening to music, watching streaming movies or playing video games tend to be big and bulky.
 This is fine for most instances, but not as an online teacher.
 You want the student to be focused on you and the lesson, not your goofy giant headphones you have on.